littlestone2017/ExcelDataDownload/README.md

-# ToolUtils
+# ExcelDataDownload

-## It contains some tools that I programmed.
+## This is a small tool that could read the data of the excel and open and download the links in the excel columns.